guitarvydas/transpiler/doc/Front End.md

 Ohm-JS's *syntactic grammars* are so convenient to use that this kind of workaround is easily justified.
 Using *syntactic grammars* in most of the downstream components makes the overall design of the transpiler easier to incrementally understand.
 ## Escape Whitespace
+#escapewhitespace
 The second component escapes white space in strings and character constants.

-If string contains white space, we turn it into HTML compatible URL escapes.
+If a string contains white space, we turn it into HTML compatible URL escapes.

 Most modern languages have libraries that can be used to decode escaped strings.

 Escaping is required to work around Ohm-JS's space skipping, which deletes whitespace even in constructs such as character strings.
 ## Unquote
+#unquote
 The third component gets rid of the Lisp short hand *quote* `'` and converts quotes back into function-call-like syntax.

 The expanded, unquoted, text is more verbose and more difficult for humans to read, but, the machine - the transpiler - doesn't care and gladly works with quotes in function-call-like form.